sagemath/trac_to_gh/Issue 7076.md

 # Issue 7076: SageNB -- Do ReST introspection on a `worksheet_process`

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7076

 Original creator: timdumol